Research Expertise: Creativity, Imagination, Reality-Fiction Distinction, Mental Time Travel, Theory of Mind, Self-Referential Thought

 May 2017: Present a talk - How the Brain Tells Reality from Fiction: A Neurocognitive Perspective - at the Neubauer Collegium for Culture and

 Society's "FACT AND FICTION: CREATION, FORMS, BOUNDARIES" symposium, University of Chicago, USA.
-[PROGRAM]
+[PROGRAM: ONLINE or PDF]

-May 2017: Present a talk - What Imagination Means in Psychology and Neuroscience - at the "IMAGINATION AND LEGAL PRACTICE" workshop
+May 2017: Present a talk - Imagination: Perspectives from Psychology & Neuroscience - at the "IMAGINATION AND LEGAL PRACTICE" workshop

 Mar 2017: Conduct a Creativity Workshop for Year 10s and Year 12s in Harrogate High School, UK.